Language-Research-Technology/ro-crate-schema-tools/profiles/workflow/profile-crate/profile-documentation.md

   ],
   "name": "Workflow RO-Crate Profile (experimental)", "version": "0.4.0",
-  "description": "This is a profile for RO-Crates that are used to describe workflows -- NOTE have moved the conformsTo to the ROOT Data Entity"
+  "description": "This is a profile for RO-Crates that are used to describe workflows -- NOTE have moved the conformsTo to the ROOT Data Entity  as per RO-Crate 1.2"
 }
 </pre>